 I am a behavioural and evolutionary ecologist.
 Born in Córdoba (Argentina), I completed my PhD in Biology in the National University of Córdoba.
 I am interested sexual selection of animal behaviour and ecology in an evolutionary framework.
 A strong focus in my research is on sexual selection, sexual characters its drivers and consequences.
 I am also interested in how animals communicate, not only intra specific, as well interspecific.
 In this context animal signals could be useful as strategies, such as anti predator defense.
 I often use lizard to investigate those research themes.

 Moreover, I love mountains and outdoor activities.
 All my life I was fascinated by the explorers and even more those who were motivated by scientific questions besides the adventure.
 They were skeptical and creative.
 I think these skills are essential for any researcher.
 I am always motivated to improve and understand our planet, so I am also interested in conservation problems.
 I approach issues about relationships between species and their environment and how changes affect them.

-I am currently working at Lizard Lab, Macquarie University, Sydney, Australia. http://whitinglab.com (Postdoctoral Endeavour Fellowship)
+I did a stance working at Lizard Lab, Macquarie University, Sydney, Australia. http://whitinglab.com (Postdoctoral Endeavour Fellowship)

-I am part of IDEA (Instituto de Diversidad y Ecología Animal, CONICET-Universidad Nacional de Córdoba) Argentina (CONICET member) http://www.idea.conicet.unc.edu.ar
+I am currently working as researcher at IDEA (Instituto de Diversidad y Ecología Animal, CONICET-Universidad Nacional de Córdoba) Argentina (CONICET member) http://www.idea.conicet.unc.edu.ar